opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 RANGE(population, [1,2,3])       # Creates 2 groups: 1-2 and 2-3
 ```

-The static range function takes two parameters: a field name and an array of steps inside brackets.
-The side of brackets determines if values lower than the lower bound and higher than the higher bound should be grouped together or ignored.
+The static range function takes 2 parameters:

+- a field name
+- an array of steps inside brackets

+The side of the brackets determines if the values lower than the lower bound and higher than the higher bound should be grouped together or ignored.

-#### Usage
+**Format:**
 `group_by=range(<field_literal>, [|] <numeric_literal> [,<numeric_literal>]* [|])`
-`<field_literal>` must be a numeric field
+in which `<field_literal>` must be a numeric field

 <div class=“clearfix”></div>
-### Group by Equi range
+### Group by equi range

 > group by equi range examples